theramiyer/blog/_posts/2019/2019-08-12-kashmir-and-article-370-part-two.md

 ## The story of Assemblies

-This part is a little complicated to understand, but I will attempt to explain.
-We talk of two terms, _Constituent Assembly_, and _Legislative Assembly_.
+We talk of two terms: _Constituent Assembly_, and _Legislative Assembly_.
 In simple terms, the constituent assembly formulates the constitution, and dissolves; the legislative assembly then takes over.

 The initial plan for Jammu and Kashmir was that the two countries would withdraw forces, after which, through a referendum, the people would choose to which country they would like to accede.

 When even in 1951 the countries had not withdrawn forces, the Jammu and Kashmir National Conference recommended convening a constituent assembly.
-The United Nations Security Council, two months before this recommendation, said that the voice of these elected members of the constituent assembly is not a substitute for the plebiscite.
+The United Nations Security Council, two months before this recommendation, had said that the voice of these elected members of the constituent assembly is not a substitute for the plebiscite.
+Meanwhile, we added Article 370 to the Constitution of India.

-Sheikh Abdullah won the elections.
-The Assembly began forming the Constitution of Jammu and Kashmir, and planned to conclude the matter of accession.
-In 1954, the Assembly unanimously ratified the state's accession to India, and they recorded in their constitution that the former princely state of Jammu and Kashmir is an integral part of the Union of India.
+The Constituent Assembly of Jammu and Kashmir began forming the Constitution of Jammu and Kashmir, and planned to conclude the matter of accession.
+In 1954, the Assembly unanimously ratified the state's accession to India, and they recorded in their constitution that the former princely state of Jammu and Kashmir was an integral part of the Union of India.
 The Assembly finalised the Constitution in 1956, and the Constitution of Jammu and Kashmir came into effect from 1957.
-The Legislative Assembly came into existence in 1957.
+The Constituent Assembly dissolved after creating their constitution, and the Legislative Assembly came into existence in 1957.

 ## A note on our model of operation

 We are a federal parliamentary democratic republic.
 (A mouthful to say.)
 In a _federal_ democratic system, each region has its state government, which governs the region, in its own way, by listening to its people.
 This is the role of the state governments in our country.
-The central government runs the country as a whole, by taking into account the state governments.
+The central government runs the country as a whole, while the state governments run their respective states.
+Each state has its governor, who is part of the central government.

 This is the reason we have two elections: <span class='small-caps'>MLA</span> and <span class='small-caps'>MP</span> elections.
 The state government has a Legislative Assembly.
 The <span class='small-caps'>MLA</span>, or the Member of the Legislative Assembly, is part of the state government.
 The Members of the Legislative Assembly elect their chief, Chief Minister of the state.